-The Miraculous Friar, Pio Pietrelcina « Catholic Insight
+The Miraculous Friar, Pio of Pietrelcina « Catholic Insight

 Like Saint Therese a century before, the miraculous Friar predicted that he would do far more good after his death than before, and numerous devotees can attest to his ongoing miraculous intercession.
 So hit him up for whatever is on your own heart and mind today.

-The charisms of Padre Pio are what the Church calls motiva credibilitatis, (CCC, #159), ‘motives of credibility’, those things that may move us into faith, or bolster what faith we have as we have seen recently in the case of actor Shia LaBeouf (and more on that later).
+The charisms of Padre Pio are what the Church calls motiva credibilitatis, (CCC, #159), ‘motives of credibility’, those things that may move us into faith, or bolster what faith we have.
 We could use a lot more conversion in today’s world, from unbelief to belief, and from tottering belief to a faith that is unshaken and unshakeable.
 Lord, increase our faith!, the Apostles cried.
 If we had faith but the size of a mustard seed, we could move mountains, Christ replied.
 Or, less metaphorically, like Padre Pio, help convert the world, beginning with our own souls.

 Saint Padre Pio, ora pro nobis!